araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 ### TQC hyperparameters

-Similar to [PPO](../optuna/) many hyperparameters can be tuned for TQC.
+Similar to [PPO](../optuna/), many hyperparameters can be tuned for TQC.
-After some trials and errors, here is the sampling function I used (I've put in comments the meaning of each of them):
+After some trial and error, I came up with the following sampling function (I've included comments explaining the meaning of each parameter):
 ```python
 def sample_tqc_params(trial: optuna.Trial) -> dict[str, Any]:
     # Discount factor